1xyz/coolbeans/doc/GettingStarted.md

 - with a unique node-id bean0.
 - the cluster-node starts two listeners, the raft service listens on `:21000` and the GRPC service listens on `:11000`.
 - all data logs and snapshots will be persisted under the directory: `/tmp/single-bean0`.
-- the bootstrap node, which the default assigned leader during the first time cluster formation, is `bean0`.
+- the bootstrap node, which is the default assigned leader during the first time cluster formation, is `bean0`.

 #### Start a new beanstalkd proxy-server